Franz Hessel

 Franz Hessel (November 21, 1880 – January 6, 1941) was a German writer and translator.
 With Walter Benjamin, he produced a German translation of three volumes of Marcel Proust's 1913-1927 work À la recherche du temps perdu in the late 1920s.

 Hessel's parents, Fanny and Heinrich Hessel, came to Berlin in 1880, and joined the Lutheran church (having been born Jewish).
-In 1900, when Franz Hessel's father dies, he left a large fortune, enabling Franz Hessel to live a carefree life in Munich and Paris.
-In 1901, he attends the Ludwig Maximilian University of Munich, where he publishes twelve poems in Avalun.
+In 1900, when Franz Hessel's father died, he left a large fortune, enabling Franz Hessel to live a carefree life in Munich and Paris.
+In 1901, he attended the Ludwig Maximilian University of Munich, where he published twelve poems in Avalun.
 Ein Jahrbuch neuer deutscher lyrischer Wortkunst.
-In 1908, he publishes his first prose prose collection, Laura Wunderl.
+In 1908, he published his first prose collection, Laura Wunderl.
 Müncher Novellen.
-In 1913, he marries Helen Grund, and publishes Der Kramladen des Glücks.
-On 27 July 1914, their first son Ulrich is born, and in 1917, their second son Stefan is born.
-In 1920, he publishes Pariser Romanze.
-In 1922, he publishes Von den Irrtümern der Liebenden.
+In 1913, he married Helen Grund, and published Der Kramladen des Glücks.
+On 27 July 1914, their first son Ulrich was born, and in 1917, their second son Stefan was born.
+In 1920, he published Pariser Romanze.
+In 1922, he published Von den Irrtümern der Liebenden.
 Eine Nachtwache.